 Free Prime shipping means members will get their products in usually around 2 days, unless an item is backordered, in which case it can take weeks.

 Reverb is a global marketplace for guitars and gear.
 You’ll find everything from rare vintage models, to brand new, hard to find guitars that have just been released.

 Reverb is one of the most popular guitar sales sites on the web today.
 It isn’t a retailer per se, but more of a marketplace that allows sellers to list their items in exchange for commission on each sale.
 Unlike eBay, it isn’t an auctions site, so unless the seller is prepared to sell to you for the price listed or less, the item will sell for the asking price.

 They have been operating for quite some time as intermediaries between smaller guitar stores and the general public.
-The platform has allowed small independent retailers to compete with major chains for the first time, too, as if stores or individuals willing to ship, items are displayed nationwide.
+The platform has allowed small independent retailers to compete with major chains for the first time.
+If stores or individuals are willing to ship, items are displayed nationwide.

-Besides the celebrity guitar selections, Reverb has one of the biggest collections of rare and vintage guitars in the world, so if you’re in search of something hard to find it, there’s a good chance you’ll see on this site.
+Besides the celebrity guitar selections, Reverb has one of the biggest collections of rare and vintage guitars in the world.
+So if you’re in search of something hard to find, there’s a good chance you’ll see on this site.